-6. Whistleblower Policy - it is the policy of the bank to encourage employees to report internally any suspected or actual commission of theft/fraud, violation of ethical standard, law, rule or regulation and/or any misconduct by its directors, officers or staff in accordance with the PNB Whistleblower Policy.
+6. Whistleblower Policy - it is the policy of the bank to encourage employees to report internally any suspected or actual commission of theft/fraud, corrupt practices such as, but not limited to, bribery, fraud, extortion, collusion, conflict of interest and money laundering, violation of ethical standard, law, rule or regulation and/or any misconduct by its directors, officers or staff in accordance with the PNB Whistleblower Policy.
 The policy protects the employee/whistleblower against retaliation, discrimination, harassment or adverse personnel action, for reporting in good faith a suspected or actual violation (Ref.
 Bd.
 Res.
 No. 05/03-21-13 and GEN Cir.
 No. 1-868/2013 dated April 12, 2013).